serlo/notification-mail-service/README.md

 After cloning this repo and `cd` into it:

 1. `yarn` for installing dependencies.
-2. `yarn start` for running local testing database and fake email client.\*
+2. `yarn start` for running local testing database and fake email client. [^1]
 3. `yarn notify`
-4. Navigate to the `http://localhost:4444/` to see your local mail client.\*
+4. Navigate to the `http://localhost:4444/` to see your local mail client. [^1]
 5. Go to `serlo/local-dev-env` and hit `yarn mysql:rollback` to roll back the database changes.
 6. When you are done, `yarn stop`.

-\* You don't need this step if you bring your own database, smtp server and/or email client.
+[^1]: You don't need this step if you bring your own database, smtp server and/or email client.
 In that case adapt the `.env` and maybe the `docker-compose.yml`.

 ## Using API